The 'Camping' Teaser Trailer Spotlights Jennifer Garner's Amazing Comedy Skills

 Speaking at the summer 2018 TCAs in Los Angeles on July 25, Garner told the audience that a shorter series like Camping was the perfect way for her to return to the small screen.
 "Being the lead in a single-lead 22-episode ...
 I don’t think that I could do it anymore," she said, according to The Hollywood Reporter.
 "I don’t know how moms do that."

-Aside from the fact Camping was shot in Los Angeles, allowing her to be close to her three children with ex Ben Affleck, the writing was also a huge draw and admitted she even "had a really hard time" getting through some of her dialogue.
+Aside from the fact Camping was shot in Los Angeles (allowing her to be close to her three children with ex Ben Affleck), the writing was also a huge draw for Garner, who admitted even she "had a really hard time" getting through some of the dialogue.

 "I mean, being in a scene with David and saying, 'Do you want me to have a dysfunctional pelvic floor for the whole of your birthday weekend?'
 Like, who gets to say that every single day at work?"
 Garner also mused, per THR.
 "There were things that I got to say that I felt like no one else gets to say these lines."